Employee loyalty is a long process that doesn’t happen by itself; it can be built or destroyed through actions.

 Make sure you pay at least the industry average to keep your team satisfied.

 If you’re a startup and can’t afford to pay top salaries, be transparent with your employees.
 Let them know that as the business grows, so will their compensation.
-Mostly, employees understand and strive hard to make you win!
+Mostly, employees understand and strive hard to help you win!

 Focus on career development: